nosfera0x2/SophosLinuxSensor-Demo/README.md

 ## Steps

 Requirements:
-You will need the deb packages for the Sophos Linux Sensor placed in files/SLS
+You will need the deb packages for the Sophos Linux Sensor placed in files/SLS (Provided by your Sophos Representative).

 ## Packer
 1. Adjust variables for your environment in variables.json